William F. Dean: Korean War

-Suppression of the Jeju uprising
+Jeju uprising

-Through his role in the USAMGIK, Dean oversaw the violent suppression of the Jeju uprising, a prolonged armed uprising which broke out on April 3, 1948, largely in protest to the Division of Korea and moves to establish a separate government in the South.
+Through his role in the USAMGIK, Dean oversaw the initial suppression of the Jeju uprising, a prolonged armed uprising which broke out on April 3, 1948, largely in protest to the Division of Korea and moves to establish a separate government in the South.
 The Workers' Party of South Korea and its supporters launched the insurgency by attacking the police.
 Northwest Youth League members stationed on Jeju mobilized to violently suppress the uprising.
 In less than a month after the uprising began, a peace agreement had been reached between resistance leader Kim Dal-sam and Jeju constabulary commander Kim Ik-ryeol.
 However this agreement was rejected by Dean who soon after fired Kim Ik-ryeol and replaced him with the more compliant Pak Chin-gyŏng.
 Dean subsequently ordered a purge of suspected sympathizers of the Workers' Party of South Korea from the Korean Constabulary culminating in the summary execution of three sergeants.
-The First Republic of Korea under President Syngman Rhee escalated the suppression of the uprising from August 1948, declaring martial law in November and beginning an "eradication campaign" against rebel forces in the rural areas of Jeju in March 1949, defeating them within two months.
+His role in Korea ended in August 1948, with the independence of the First Republic of Korea under President Syngman Rhee who escalated the suppression of the uprising after independence, declaring martial law in November and beginning an "eradication campaign" against rebel forces in the rural areas of Jeju in March 1949, defeating them within two months.
 30,000 people were killed in total during the uprising including at least 14,373 civilians.